Dakshina Kannada: Geography

-The district geography consists of seashore in the west and Western Ghats in the east.
+The district geography consists of seashores in the west and Western Ghats in the east.
 The soil is mostly lateritic type, characterised by high iron and aluminium content.

-The major rivers are Netravathi, Kumaradhara, Gurupura (Phalguni), Shambhavi, Nandini or Pavanje and Payaswini; all join the Arabian sea.
+The major rivers in the district are Netravathi, Kumaradhara, Gurupura (Phalguni), Shambhavi, Nandini or Pavanje and Payaswini; all flow into the Arabian Sea.
 At Uppinangadi, the Netravathi and Kumaradhara rivers rise during the monsoon and meet.
 This event is called "Sangam", which in Sanskrit means confluence.
-Near Mangalore, an estuary is formed by the union of the rivers Netravathi and the Gurupura which merge into the Arabian Sea.
+Near Mangaluru, an estuary is formed by the union of the rivers Netravathi and the Gurupura which merge into the Arabian Sea.

 The topography of the district is plain up to 30 km inside the coast and changes to undulating hilly terrain sharply towards the east in the Western Ghats.
 Teak, bamboo and rosewood trees are found in the hilly areas towards the east.
 The Geological Survey of India has identified this district as a moderately earthquake-prone region and categorised it in the Seismic III Zone.
 In rural Dakshina Kannada, houses are in the midst of a farm field or plantations of coconut or arecanut, separated by a few hundred metres.

 Shirlalu village (in the Kudremukh range of Belthangady taluk), with a maximum elevation of 1115 m, is the highest point in Dakshina Kannada.